smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ## Impact on existing code
 * SDL core would need to add support to download and parse the new JSON schema for vehicle data.
 The interface between SDL core and HMI needs to be updated while passing _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData_ requests to include return data type and reference keys.
 * APIs would need a new Request/Response API to act as the Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_
 * New API is needed to provide HMI a way to read OEM Network Mapping table version
 * SDL core would need to persist OEM and schema versions in policy DB
 * SDL core would need to add `schema_version` to sdl_snapshot
 * SDL Server project needs updates as defined above.
-* SDL Server needs to add a new UI field on "Module Config" tab "Endpoints" to allow and OEM to add `url` for OEM Network Mapping table file.

 ## Alternatives considered
 * Instead of adding new API to read OEM Network Mapping table version, we can reuse existing API:
-  * API _GetUserFriendlyMessage_ with _messageCodes_ as `oem_mapping_version` and any language.
+  * API _GetUserFriendlyMessage_ with _messageCodes_ as OEM Network Mapping version and any language.
 * Instead of using JSON to define vehicle data items schema, SDL core can use either of following:
   * XML:
     * This would reuse the XML based design with adding "key" as another attribute or as a sub-element.
 Instead of sending a JSON file from cloud to the headunit, SDL core would send a XML file that would be like a subset of the mobile API.